liuBA29/liuBA29/README.md

 ## Hi there! 👋
 I'm Liuba, a Python and Django enthusiast with experience in Bash scripting and website administration.
-Currently, I manage **telecommunications.by** and work on improving my development skills.
+I created and currently manage **[telecommunications.by](https://telecommunications.by/)**, where I work on content, administration, and technical improvements.

 ### 🛠 Technologies I work with:
 - **Backend:** Python, Django, REST API